Hand-spun jute fibre - sustainable rug raw material from West Bengal

 How we measure “sustainable”

-Sustainability isn't a marketing line at MKT Rugs - it's six audited commitments that travel from the jute field to the shipping container.
+Sustainability isn't a marketing line at MKT Rugs - it's four commitments that travel from the jute field to the shipping container.

 Carbon-Negative Jute